jfeng530/HTFML-Forum/README.md

 # Installation
   ### Prerequisites
-  HTFML is built on Ruby, Ruby on Rails & PostgreSQL.
+  HTFML is built on Ruby, Ruby on Rails, and PostgreSQL.
 Make sure you have the latest versions of all four components installed before cloning this repo.
 You can find their official installation guides below:

   - [Ruby](https://www.ruby-lang.org/en/documentation/installation/)
   - [Ruby On Rails](https://guides.rubyonrails.org/v5.0/getting_started.html)